WithSecureLabs/cloud-wiki/docs/azure/services/azure_monitoring.md

 - Azure tenant monitoring data - data about operation of tenant-level Azure services, such as Azure AD
 - Custom sources - collect data from any REST client that uses the [Data Collector API](https://docs.microsoft.com/en-us/azure/azure-monitor/platform/data-collector-api).

-Let us go a bit more into the Azure Platform logs, which are the detailed diagnostic and auditing info for Azure resources and the platform they depend on.
-Generally, the various types of logs provided at the platform level can be categories into different layers.
+Focusing further on the Azure Platform logs, which are the detailed diagnostic and auditing info for Azure resources and the platform they depend on.
+Generally, the various types of logs provided at the platform level can be categorised into different layers.
 These layers can be broadly split at the resource, subscription, or tenant level.

 |Log|Layer|Description|
 |:--|:----|:----------|